-South West Nigeria represents an agricultural zone spreading between Lat.
-5° and 9° N and has a land area of 114,271 km representing 12% of the country's land mass.
-The agricultural South West Nigeria zone comprises of 8 States namely Delta, Edo, Ekiti, Lagos, Ogun, Ondo, Osun, and Oyo States (State Agricultural Zones) (Agricultural Research Council of Nigeria; Research Extension Farmers Input Linkage System Workshop Report, 2016).
+Farmers Input Linkage System Workshop Report, 2016).
 The zone has a total population of about 35,877,260 (NBS, 2018).
 The zone is characterized by a typical equatorial climate with distinct dry and wet seasons.
 The main growing season lasts up to 9 months with two peaks of rainfall in July and September.
-Rainfall ranges between 1200mm in the northern areas of Ondo, Oyo and Osun States to nearly 2600mm in the coastal areas of Lagos and Ogun States.
-Average zonal rainfall is 1480mm with monthly temperature range of 18°-24°C during the rainy season and 30°-35°C during the dry season.
+Rainfall ranges between 1200 mm in the northern areas of Ondo, Oyo and Osun States to nearly 2600 mm in the coastal areas of Lagos and Ogun States.
+Average zonal rainfall is 1480 mm with monthly temperature range of $18^{\circ} - 24^{\circ}$ C during the rainy season and $30^{\circ} - 35^{\circ}$ C during the dry season.

-3.2.
-Source of data collection
+3.2 Source of data collection

 Primary data were used for this study.
 They were collected through the use of a structured questionnaire with the support of the extension agents who recorded purchases ahead of the date questionnaire was administered.
-Data collected include households' expenditure on selected food items, socioeconomic characteristics, price (market price was adjusted for getting the perceived price farmers would have paid for a particular food item) and income of crop farmers.
+Data collected include households' expenditure on sellected food items, socioeconomic characteristics, price (market price was adjusted for getting the perceived price farmers would have paid for a particular food item) and income of crop farmers.
 The major foods items consumed in Nigeria include maize, rice, beans, cassava, yam, plantain, vegetable/oil and meat/fish.
-However, information on the number of different food groups consumed was gathered rather than the number of different foods.
-Knowing that households consume, for example, an average of four different food groups implies that their diets offer some diversity in both macro- and micronutrients.
+However, information on the number of different food groups consumed was gathered rather than the number of of four different food groups implies that their diets offer some diversity in both macro- and micronutrients.
 This is a more meaningful indicator than knowing that households consume four different foods, which might all be cereals.
 The U.N.
 Food and Agriculture Organization (FAO) classification as adapted by Obayelu (2008), Mbwana et al., (2016) and the modified classification was used in the study (Table 1).